An epic Persian-Yorkshire Humanist fusion wedding in Leeds!

 Toorh ghand ceremony

+Traditionally at Persian weddings, sweetness is celebrated through symbolic actions.
 After the couple had exchanged their rings, they sat behind the aghd spread and received blessings, read by the bride’s sister and friends.
 They then fed each other honey, representing the sweetness of married life.

 Sweetness is a favourite theme in Persian wedding ceremonies!
-The bridesmaids then held a veil above the couple’s heads, and happily married guests took turns grinding two sugar cones over Parisa and Callum’s heads, passing on sweetness during marriage.
+The bridesmaids held a veil above the couple’s heads, and happily married guests took turns grinding two sugar cones over Parisa and Callum’s heads, passing on sweetness during marriage.
 This was a beautiful moment during the ceremony, as all the guests got up and came to the front, sharing their congratulations and good wishes with the couple.
 I - of course - got involved, giving the sugar a vigorous grind!

 Me, waiting for the bridal party to arrive so I could get cracking with my favourite thing!